-Disease distribution was observed to be almost identical to the 2011 survey, with only minor changes made to the existing boundaries.
-Five infestations, comprising a total of 29.4 ha were observed during the assessment, and the remaining 196.6 ha of the study area was found to be uninfested.
+Four infestations, including a previously unmapped spot infestation (associated with sample 2), comprising a total of 22.7 ha were observed during the assessment, and the remaining 97 ha of the study area was found to be uninfested.
+Only minor changes were made to the boundaries of the existing infestations.

 The vast majority of the infested vegetation within the study area correlates directly with water-gaining sites, and the disease has not spread significantly beyond these water-gaining areas.
-No new infestations were identified during the assessment.